enspirit/bmg/README.md

 4. Bmg supports various *structuring* operators (group, image, autowrap, autosummarize, etc.) and allows building 'non flat' relations.

-5. Bmg can use full ruby power when that helps (e.g. regular expressions in WHERE clauses or ruby code in EXTEND clauses).
+5. Bmg can use full Ruby power when that helps (e.g. regular expressions in WHERE clauses or Ruby code in EXTEND clauses).
 This may prevent Bmg from delegating work to underlying data sources (e.g. SQL server) and should therefore be used with care though.